 Join the RKL team for the latest insights and guidance on navigating today’s uncertainty and growing stronger.
 A continuation of our popular Coronavirus Webinar Series, you’ll get breaking updates on timely issues, forward-looking strategies for adapting in this new environment and one hour of CPE.
 Recordings of each webinar will be archived on this page.

-Subscribe to receive coronavirus updates and weekly webinar invitations.
+Subscribe to receive coronavirus updates and webinar invitations.
 Let’s walk this journey from disruption to recovery together.

 Yes, per the final bill, the following are employer taxes are included: Section 3111(a) – 6.2% employer portion of social security tax, Section 3221(a) – Railroad retirement payroll taxes, Section 3111(b) – 1.45% Employer portion of Medicare tax.